 - Flashes of light similar to a camera flash going off

 - Blind spots in the field of vision

 - Tunnel vision

 - Colored spots

 - Zigzag lines

 Are Migraine Auras Dangerous?

 It isn’t completely apparent whether a migraine aura poses a danger to those who experience it.
 If there is a restriction of blood supply to the areas of the brain impacted by an aura, it may potentially cause damage to those cells.
 Migraine sufferers may have an increased risk of developing changes to the white matter in the brain and a higher likelihood of experiencing a stroke.
 People who experience aura regularly during a migraine attack should stay aware of the presence of other signs of a migraine, as symptoms of a TIA (transient ischemic attack, or “mini-stroke”) can sometimes be confused with an aura.

 Natural Care for Migraine Sufferers

 Migraine solutions can be difficult to come by, especially those that utilize natural methods.
-Relief can be achieved in the short-term by addressing individual symptoms such as headache and nausea.
+Short-term relief is possible by addressing individual symptoms such as headache and nausea.
 But, when it comes to migraines, it is beneficial to dig a few layers deeper to understand what root causes are at play.
-The atlas vertebra, which is positioned at the junction of the head and neck, can be a contributing factor to the abnormal neurological changes that occur during a migraine episode.
+The atlas vertebra, which is at the junction of the head and neck, can be a contributing factor to the abnormal neurological changes that occur during a migraine episode.